elves/elvish.io/src/learn/unique-semantics.md

 `bad` by pressing <span class="key">Alt-Enter</span> to make sure that it is executed in the same chunk as `echo "after bad"`.)

-Non-zero exit status from external commands are turned into exceptions:
+And, non-zero exit status from external commands are turned into exceptions:

 ```elvish
 false # will print a stack trace and stop execution